craws/OpenAtlas/sphinx/source/ui/form.rst

 Form
 ====

-Forms are used for data entry. asterisk.
+Forms are used for data entry.
 Required fields are marked with an asterisk \*.

 .. toctree::